hacktoon/sitegen/README.md

-# Mechaniscribe - The Awesome Mechanical Scriber of Nimus Ages
+# Infiniscribe - The Infinite Automaton Scriber of Nimus Ages

 ## About
 Mechaniscribe is a static web publisher.